andrewrlee/github-thrift-client-server/README.md

 ##Run with Docker

 This requires docker to be already installed.
-There a 4 containers, 1 for each of the following services:
+There a 5 containers, 1 for each of the following services:
  * mongodb
  * feeder
  * thrift-server
  * web-interface
+ * graphite (Based on nickstenning's [repo](https://github.com/nickstenning/docker-graphite))

-All of the containers are based on the [Ubuntu base image](http://phusion.github.io/baseimage-docker/) provided by phusion.
+The application containers are based on the [Ubuntu base image](http://phusion.github.io/baseimage-docker/) provided by phusion.
 There is a basejava8 dockerfile that extends this for running java applications; the feeder, thrift-server and web-interface dockerfiles all extend this file.
 The application dockerfiles install the associated .deb file from the `dist` branch of this project.
 The .deb files are responsible for installing the jar and it's startup script (which will be run once the container is started).